arnsteio/OpenSCAD-workshop-2018-02/02-3D-printing.md

 You start the filament changing process by selecting it in the menu.
 It is very easy, but also documented on
 <https://ultimaker.com/en/resources/21476-how-to-insert-filament>
+It is important that the new filament is undamaged!
+Damaged filament can break off and get stuck in the feed tube.
+This is easy but time comsuming to fix.

 ### Printer problems
 <https://ultimaker.com/en/resources/18767-unboxing> has a "troubleshooter" section.